lbchanjr/lbchanjr.github.io/README.md

 ## Projects
 <br>
 Here are some of the projects that I have worked on so far as a Mobile Developer.
-I'm planning to add more mobile app projects as I go along so please continue to visit my page to check for any new developments.
+I'm planning to add more mobile applications as I go along so please continue to visit GitHub page or GitHub repository to check for any new developments.